Publishing with a purpose

 Global Discourse Blog

-The Blog includes pieces of 750-1,000 words produced by editors of, and contributors to, individual issues, who seek to present their arguments in op-ed form, as well as by academic and non-academic commentators whose pieces are solicited directly to complement the content of the journal.
+The Blog includes pieces of 750-1,000 words produced by editors of, and contributors to, individual issues, who seek to present their arguments in op-ed form.
 Posts are reviewed by the Editorial Team for rigour, cogency, coherence and accessibility.

-In order to reach as wide an audience as possible, Blog posts are shared through our social media channels, encouraging debate and discussion on topics that are too often deemed too niche for public consumption.
-As such, the Blog seeks genuine transformative impact, shifting the ways in which academics and non-academics engage with one another in examining the key issues of the day.
+In order to reach as wide an audience as possible, Blog posts are shared through our social media channels, encouraging public debate and discussion on the key issues of the day.